 "As a coach, I'm feeling in a good position because they have something to prove.

 "If you've got players with ability with something to prove then that's a pretty good mix."

-In-form St Johnstone striker Stevie May looks to have won a starting place against Slovakia.
+In-form St Johnstone striker Stevie May looks to have

 "Stevie's been with us the last couple of squads and came on and he's continued his scoring form," added Stark.
 "Stevie's earned his chance."

 And May hopes he can graduate to the senior squad for the Euro 2016 qualification campaign.

 "That's got to be your long-term goal," said the 20-year-old.

 "I think if I can just keep doing what I'm doing and concentrate on my football then I don't see why it's not a possibility.